bitlabstudio/django-generic-positions/README.rst

     <script type="text/javascript" src="{{ STATIC_URL }}generic_positions/js/reorder.js"></script>

 The css id ``positionContainer`` is used by the jQuery script, so don't forget it.
-The update view is csrf-protected, so don't forget the token either.
+The update view is csrf-protected, so don't forget the token as well.

 ### Usage with Django Admin